gacou54/pyorthanc/docs/tutorial/quickstart.md

 For testing purposes, you can use one of this solution to install Orthanc
 - Orthanc's demo server (https://orthanc.uclouvain.be/demo)
 - Deploy it locally with docker using `docker run -p 8042:8042 -p 4242:4242 orthancteam/orthanc`
-- Using the docker-compose from the pyorthanc repo to ha
+- Using the docker-compose from the pyorthanc repo
   1. For this, clone the repo (`git clone https://github.com/gacou54/pyorthanc`)
   2. Got in the repo (`cd pyorthanc`)
   3. Start orthanc (`docker compose up orthanc1`)